Roald Bradstock: Biography

-The following month in Kolkata, India at the St Lawrence Boys School's Olympic Day celebrations, called "Expression 2019", Bradstock was joined by Diane de Navacelle de Coubertin and set a World Selfie Record of 192 Selfies in just 3 minutes with the schools children.
+The following month in Kolkata, India at the St Lawrence Boys School's Olympic Day celebrations, called "Expression 2019", Bradstock was joined by Diane de Navacelle de Coubertin and set a World Selfie Record of 192 selfies in just 3 minutes with the school's children.
 The World Record marked the beginning of a new project Bradstock was working on called "Olympic Selfie".

 On June 24, 2021, the IOC announced the inaugural Olympic Agora that would take place in Tokyo during the Tokyo 2020 Olympic Games.
-Bradstock was one of 6 athlete artists - 5 Olympians and 1 Paralympian - selected by the Olympic Foundation for Culture and Heritage (OFCH) to be a part of the first ever virtual Olympian Artist-in-Residence Exhibition and Programme and create original works for a unique and historic exhibition in Tokyo.
+Bradstock was one of 6 athlete artists – five Olympians and one Paralympian – selected by the Olympic Foundation for Culture and Heritage to be a part of the first virtual Olympian Artist-in-Residence Exhibition and Programme and create original works for a unique and historic exhibition in Tokyo.
 The other participants included Ciara Michel (Great Britain, Volleyball, London 2012); Slaven Dizdarević (Slovak Republic, Track and Field, Beijing 2008); Kelly Salchow MacArthur (USA, Rowing, Sydney 2000 and Athens 2004); Gregory Burns (USA, Swimming, Barcelona 1992, Atlanta 1996 and Sydney 2000); and Hannah Wilkinson (New Zealand, Football, London 2012 and Rio 2016).
-Bradstock is quoted in the IOC press release saying: “All my life I have been an artist and an athlete—two seemingly polar opposite pursuits.
+Bradstock is quoted in the IOC press release saying: "All my life I have been an artist and an athlete—two seemingly polar opposite pursuits.
 Then 25 years ago, I realized that sport and art are far more similar than they are different.
 When I came to this realization, everything changed for me.
-It changed my approach to my sports training and how and what I created in my art studio.”
+It changed my approach to my sports training and how and what I created in my art studio."

-As no foreign spectators were allowed to attend the Tokyo 2020 Olympic Games due to the COVID-19 global pandemic the IOC and OFCH created the Olympic Agora website with virtual Tours of the Olympian Artist-in-Residence Noren Curtains Exhibition so a global audience could see each artists work.
+As no foreign spectators were allowed to attend the Tokyo 2020 Olympic Games due to the COVID-19 global pandemic, the IOC and Olympic Foundation for Culture and Heritage created the Olympic Agora website with virtual tours of the Olympian Artist-in-Residence Noren Curtains Exhibition so a global audience could see each artists work.

 Bradstock's participation in the Tokyo 2020 Exhibition also made Olympic history, as he became the first ever 3-time Olympic Artist - the first two being in 2000 and 2018.